 Check blade balanced

 Paint & Reinstall the lawn mower blade

-Once you have done all things correctly now, you need to paint the blade that will protect the blades for the rust.
+Once you have done all things correctly now, you need to paint the blade that will protect the blades from rust.
 After painting the blade then wait for dry and reinstall the blades.
-Use a socket wrench to tighten up ta nut or bolt snugly.
+Use a socket wrench to tighten up a nut or bolt snugly.

-After reinstalling the blades, place it back onto the mower in its original position and reattach the spark plug.
+After reinstalling the blades, place them back into the mower in their original position and reattach the spark plug.